-investigate the variability of community composition and richness in relation to environmental factors
+investigate the variability of community composition and richness in relation to environmental factors; and

-the distribution patterns of main taxonomic groups (division/class level) and species (ASV) across environmental gradients across and within water masses.
+determine the distribution patterns of main protistan taxonomic groups (division/class level) and species (ASV) across environmental gradients across and within water masses.

 Questions:

 How (dis-)similar are protist communities in ST and SA waters?
-At which taxonomic level do this difference emerge (e.g. division level composition similar, class level some differences, genus level)?
+At which taxonomic level do these differences emerge (e.g. is the composition similar at division level, class level, or genus level)?
 Which are the main taxonomic groups characteristic of each water mass?
 Can we identify species indicators of different water masses?

-What are the main environmental factors responsible of changes in species richness and community composition?
+What are the main environmental factors responsible for the changes in species richness and community composition as determined using DNA meta-barcoding?

-What are the environmental preferences of main groups?
+What are the environmental preferences of the main protistan groups?
 How do they respond to environmental variability?
-Do classes or species present across ST and SA respond similarly to environmental drivers (e.g. temperature, nitrate) in both water masses?
+Do classes or species present across ST and SA waters respond similarly to environmental drivers (e.g. temperature, nitrate, mixing) in both water masses?

-How does community composition respond to mixing associated with the STF zone?
-Is diversity stimulated by enhanced heterogeneity expected in the STF zone?
-Can we identify classes/species with preference for STF?
+How does community composition respond to mixing associated within the STF zone?
+Is diversity stimulated by enhanced physico-chemical heterogeneity expected in the STF zone?
+Can we identify classes/species with preference for the STF zone?

 2-METHODS